kannikakabilar/Kannika-Notas/Algorithms2/README.md

 11\.
 Count Number of Teams - LeetCode Q1395
 <br><a>Use two 1-D arrays => n^2</a>

 12\.
-Best Time to Buy annd Sell Stock with Cooldown - LeetCode Q309
+Best Time to Buy and Sell Stock with Cooldown - LeetCode Q309

 <p style="color:#0303ad">Questions that are better done with a Bottom-Up approach using a 1-D dp array</p>